Salyens/Mediawiz_FullStack_TypeScript/README.md

 # MediaWiz Full-Stack TypeScript Application

-MediaWiz is a comprehensive full-stack application.
 This project leverages modern web technologies to deliver a powerful and efficient solution for managing web development and social media marketing services.

-Visit the website at [www.mediawiz.store](https://www.mediawiz.store) to see the application in action.

 ## Features